Open repair of an Abdominal Aortic Aneurysm (AAA)

 Dissolvable stitches or small metal clips will be used to close your wound(s) which will be checked regularly.
 The clips will be removed 10 days after your operation by the district nurse; the ward staff will arrange this.

-You will be seen in the outpatient clinic about 2 to 6 weeks after your discharge.
+You will be seen in the outpatient clinic about 6 weeks after your discharge.

 If you are worried or feel unwell, please contact the Emergency Services (Tel: 999) or attend your nearest Emergency Department.